Water supply and sanitation in Portugal: Drinking water

 Water supply is continuous, except during droughts.

 Drinking water quality is not consistently good, especially in smaller systems.
 Portugal does not comply with a series of drinking water parameters (iron, manganese, total coliforms, faecal coliforms, faecal streptococci and clostridium) laid down in the EU drinking water directive.
 For example, almost 50% of water supply zones do not comply as regards total coliforms, while 20% of the zones do not comply with the faecal coliforms parameter.

 Wastewater

 Portugal does not yet fully comply with EU regulations on wastewater discharges.
 Even where wastewater treatment plants exist they do not always function properly.
 Especially in cities with combined sewers, treatment plants do not function properly after heavy rains.
 Sewer overflows during heavy rains are frequent, partly due to unauthorized storm water drain connections to the sewer system.

 For example, in Lisbon, the waste water treatment plant of Alcântara was not operational in 2007; then refurbished in 2011.
 In Matosinhos in the region of Porto, only primary (basic) treatment is in place.
-In Costa de Aveiro (Aveiro, 60% of the polluting load generated is not collected and 65% is not treated.
+In Costa de Aveiro (Aveiro), 60% of the polluting load generated is not collected and 65% is not treated.
 In Póvoa de Varzim/Vila do Conde, 60% of the load is not collected and the level of treatment in place is unknown.

-In some beaches bathing is restricted because of pollution.
+At some beaches, bathing is restricted because of pollution.